Nandhika05/Exno.7-Prompt-Engineering/README.md

    return chat_with_gpt(prompt)
 ```
 # Result:

 This application demonstrates a clear progression in prompt complexity and output quality, enabling users to:

-Organize daily tasks better
+      -> Organize daily tasks better.

-Learn prompt engineering by example
+      -> Learn prompt engineering by examples.

-Develop creative and practical problem-solving strategies using LLMs
+      ->Develop creative and practical problem-solving strategies using LLMs.

-The Prompt is executed successfully.
+Thus the Prompt is executed successfully.